center-for-threat-informed-defense/attack-workbench-rest-api/docs/user-management.md

 ### Typical User Status Workflow

 1. A user requests access to the system and is registered with the workspace.
-This results in a User Account document being added to the database with the `pending` status.
+This results in a User Account document being added to the database with the status set to `pending` and the role set to undefined
 2. A user with the `admin` role approves the pending user and sets their role.
 This results in the user's status changing to `active` and their role being set appropriately.
 3. Later, a user with the `admin` role marks the user as inactive.
 This results in the user's status changing to `inactive`.